cmcmicrosystems/SwiftMoteEC/Known_Issues.md

 2. Capacitor C16 was changed to 10uF, MPN C0402C106M9PACTU , update the BoM before sending to manufacturing.
 ##
 ## Software - Known Issues
 1. Duplicated first data packet issue: after the initial connection is established, the client always receives the very first data packet twice.
-Further investigation showed that the SwiftMoteEC failed to receive the knowledgement sent by the client on the very first data packet.
+Further investigation showed that the server (SwiftMoteEC) failed to receive the knowledgement sent by the client on the very first data packet.
 A temporary solution is provided with this release by avoiding saving the duplicated data packet in the .csv data file.
 ##